 Eyelid surgery is customised to the needs of the individual patient

-It is important to bear in mind that everyone will have different degrees of excess skin affecting the eyelids.
+It is important to remember that everyone will have different degrees of excess skin affecting the eyelids.
 This will determine the amount of surgical correction required, and therefore no two upper eyelid procedures are identical.
 Every procedure is customised to match a patient’s expectations for treatment to achieve the best eyelid surgery results.

 Eyelid surgery is ideally performed by expert consultant plastic surgeons who will have a detailed understanding of what youthful-looking eyes look like.
-Several factors will be taken into account when planning an eyelid surgery, including ethnic origin and gender.
+Several factors will be considered when planning an eyelid surgery, including ethnic origin and gender.
 Any eyelid surgery must also respect the intricate functional anatomy of the eyelids to prevent dry eyes after blepharoplasty.
-This is why it is important to spend time carrying out detailed research to choose the best blepharoplasty surgeon in London.
+This is why it is important to conduct detailed research to choose the best blepharoplasty surgeon in London.

 How is eyelid surgery performed?

 Eyelid surgery is customised to each patient, and the extent of surgery will be determined by the amount of surgical correction required.
 Most types of eyelid surgery can be easily undertaken with a local anaesthetic.
-For patients who prefer to be asleep, or for more complex cases, a general anaesthetic is recommended.
+A general anaesthetic is recommended for patients who prefer to be asleep, or for more complex cases.
 Before upper eyelid surgery, the surgeon will first carefully mark the position of the eyelid crease and the amount of skin that needs to be removed.
 Once the eyelids have been injected with a local anaesthetic, the excess skin will be removed with a surgical scalpel, and any pinpoint bleeding will be controlled with fine cautery.
 It is important to remove the correct amount of skin to produce a natural-looking result, although removing too much skin could result in difficulties in closing the eyelids.

-Lower eyelid surgery involves making incisions along the eyelash margin followed by the repositioning of fat to achieve a natural-looking eyelid contour.
+Lower eyelid surgery involves making incisions along the eyelash margin and repositioning fat to achieve a natural-looking eyelid contour.
 Sagging eyelid skin is surgically removed and is often combined with tightening of the muscles which form the lower eyelid.
 The eyes are checked for symmetry prior to closing incisions with dissolvable stitches.

 What blepharoplasty results can I expect?